 After you’ve completed your license application, you’ll receive a Notice of Exam Eligibility by email from the NCREC.
 You have 180 days to schedule your license exam.

-The license exam is administered by PSI Services, and they will already have your exam eligibility uploaded to their system.
+The license exam is administered by PSI Services, which should already have your exam eligibility uploaded to their system.
 You can schedule your license exam in two ways: online or by phone.
 You’ll pay the $56 exam fee when you schedule your exam.

 • Asheville